AaltoSciComp/python-for-scicomp/content/scripts.rst

 We can try it out::

-   $ python myscript.py myinput myoutput
+   $ python myscript.py start end output

 .. discussion::